rich-hart/presentation_notes/pres.md

 Rich Hart

-## Fundimentals of OpenStax's Mission
+## Fundamentals of OpenStax's Mission

 OpenStax College is a nonprofit organization committed to improving student  __access__ to quality learning materials (that are __readable__ and __accurate__).